How to Remove Wood Finishes and Stains

 Oil-based stainDegreaser + sandingMineral spirits or degreasing sprayRemove Oil-Based Stain from Wood →

-Nail polishRubbing alcohol 90% (all finishes); acetone safe on polyurethane 30 sec maxRubbing alcohol 90%; acetone safe on polyurethane (30 sec max)Remove Nail Polish from Wood →
+Nail polishRubbing alcohol 90% (all finishes); acetone safe on polyurethane 30 sec maxRubbing alcohol; acetone safe on polyurethane at 30 sec max contactRemove Nail Polish from Wood →

-Baking soda stainAlkaline neutralisation + oxalic acid if tannin discolourationDiluted white vinegar (1:4) — oxalic acid only on oak/walnut/mahoganyRemove Baking Soda Stains from Wood →
+Baking soda stainAlkaline neutralisation + oxalic acid if tannin discolourationOxalic acid 60g/liter conditioned for tannin oxidation on oak and walnutRemove Baking Soda Stains from Wood →

-Ash stainDry removal first — then diluted white vinegar (1:4) neutralisationSoft brush + white vinegar 1:4 — oxalic acid for tannin discolourationRemove Ash Stains from Wood →
+Ash stainDry removal first — then diluted white vinegar (1:4) neutralisationVacuum dry first; diluted vinegar 1:4; oxalic acid if tannin discolourationRemove Ash Stains from Wood →

 Candle waxFreezing + scraping + solventIce pack + plastic scraper + mineral spiritsRemove Candle Wax from Wood →